- Based on MCDS trace protocol

-TRACE32 allows multicore debugging for up to three TriCore cores and all auxiliary controllers.
+TRACE32 allows multicore debugging for all TriCore cores and all auxiliary controllers.

 Debug Port Sharing with 3rd Party Tools

 Some third-party tools access the target using the JTAG or DAP debug port as well.

 Using such a tool simultaneously with TRACE32 tool requires sharing the debug port between both tools.
 The